Nexis-Network/homepage/content/docs/guides/auto-suspend-guide.md

 ## Monitor auto-suspension

-You can monitor auto-suspension on the **Branches** page in the Exzo Network Console.
+You can monitor auto-suspension on the **Branches** page in the Nexis Network Console.
 A compute reports either an **Active** or **Idle** status.

 ![Compute endpoint status](/docs/connect/compute_endpoint_state.png)

-You can also view compute state transitions in the **Branches** widget on the Exzo Network **Dashboard**.
+You can also view compute state transitions in the **Branches** widget on the Nexis Network **Dashboard**.

-User actions that activate an idle compute include [connecting from a client such as psql](/docs/connect/query-with-psql-editor), running a query on your database from the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), or accessing the compute via the [Exzo Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+User actions that activate an idle compute include [connecting from a client such as psql](/docs/connect/query-with-psql-editor), running a query on your database from the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), or accessing the compute via the [Nexis Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="info">
-The Exzo Network API includes [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) and [Suspend endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) APIs for the specific purpose of activating and suspending a compute.
+The Nexis Network API includes [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) and [Suspend endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) APIs for the specific purpose of activating and suspending a compute.
 </Admonition>

 You can try any of these methods and watch the status of your compute as it transitions from an **Idle** to an **Active** state.